braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/retention_reports.md

 ![Report Date][7]{: style="float:right;max-width:20%;margin-left:15px;"}

-Get started by visiting any Campaign in your Braze Dashboard, and select a date range for your report.
-This report will include all users who have __both__ received the campaign and performed their retention event during this time period.
-To select a date range, you must navigate to the upper right-hand corner of the Campaign Analytics page, here, you may select various ranges or set a custom ranges for your report.
+Get started by visiting any campaign in your Braze Dashboard, and select a date range for your report.
+Selecting an appropriate date range is crucial because of the way it affects the retention reports.
+This report will includes all users who initially received the campaign __during this window__, and of those users, the data of those that __performed their retention event during the date range__ will appear in the report.
+To select a date range, you must navigate to the upper right-hand corner of the Campaign Analytics page, here, you may select various ranges or set a custom range for your report.

 Next, scroll down to the Campaign Retention section.
 Currently, Campaign Retention shows you the rate at which any user who has received this specific campaign has performed a Retention Event (specified by you on the Retention Report) over the 30 days from the time they received the campaign.